miron/noapi/README.md

-Scheduled Github Action which checks every hour the top 68 BPs on EOS for Homepage  as returned by get_producers, appends bp.json to site and extracts api_endpoint.
-ToDo: catch parse errors, check site for other locations than main path for bp.json,  set timeout, check for payment so that BPs are not at fixed 68 value. http://api.eosn.io
+Scheduled Github Action which checks every hour the top 68 BPs on EOS for homepage  as returned by get_producers, appends bp.json to site and extracts api_endpoints.
+ToDo: check sites for other locations than main path for bp.json,  check for payment so that BPs are not at fixed 68 value. http://api.eosn.io
 http://api.eoseoul.io